 What I Do

-I talk about the issues that come up for people when obesity intersects with sexuality.
+I talk about the issues that come up for people when fatness intersects with sexuality.

 The aim of my work is to help people discover the freedom to embrace who they’ve always been and to love what they’ve always loved.